-Jam important part of Polish breakfast Posted by Kasia on Jun 25, 2020 in cooking, Culture, food
+Jam important part of Polish breakfast Posted by Kasia on Jun 25, 2020 in Culture

 As most of you know, Polish breakfast is definitely not what you are used to eating here in USA.
 Although eggs are often present, the rest of the breakfast feast usually looks different.